Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 Recipe one:

-Mix 1 cup of water with 1/2 cup of apple cider vinegar, and add 1/4 cup sugar and a tablespoon of molasses.
+Mix 1 cup of water with 1/2 cup of apple cider vinegar, and add 1/4 cup of sugar and a tablespoon of molasses.
 Pour the solution into some jars or cans.

-Next, hang the containers on trees outside and/or inside in the kitchen.
+Next, hang the containers on trees outside and/or inside the kitchen.
 These will serve as bait to attract and capture fruit flies.

 Recipe two: